 Leila Shaddadi – Chairperson

-Leila is an Account Director on the Public Affairs team at Edelman and works with a diverse group of clients.
+Leila is an Account Director on the Public Affairs team at a global communications firm and works with a diverse group of clients.
 With over six years’ experience in both Houses of the Oireachtas, and three years in the higher education sector, Leila brings with her significant political, legislative and industry knowledge.

-In addition to her role on the Public Affairs team at Edelman, Leila also serves as Diversity, Equity and Inclusion Lead for the Dublin office.
+In addition to her role on the Public Affairs team, Leila also serves as Diversity, Equity and Inclusion Lead for the Dublin office.
 Her role is to act as a sounding board for both the EMEA Excom team and EMEA leadership team and work in collaboration with these two groups to advise and shape on action to tackle racism and race inequality.